-● Important changes to the Clean Sweep Grant application timeline: Starting with 2022 Clean Sweep Grant applications, DATCP will be moving up the grant application period by approximately four months.
+Starting with 2022 Clean Sweep grant applications, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) will be moving up the grant application period by approximately four months.
 The new timeline spreads the process more evenly throughout the calendar year, and we also will be able to let you know your approved allocation around July or August to help with your budgeting for the year ahead.

-Please note that the changes above involve a significant shift in the application window.
+The changes above involve a shift in the application window.

-● Clean Sweep grant final reports: Beginning with 2021 Clean Sweep grant final reports, recipients must provide itemized invoices or receipts for all expenses.
-(Except salaries, continue to use the Labor Worksheet for any salary expenses).
+Beginning with 2021 Clean Sweep grant final reports, recipients must provide itemized invoices or receipts for all expenses - except salaries, continue to use the labor worksheet for any salary expenses.

 final report for your 2021 Clean Sweep project.
 Final reports must be received within 60 days of your project’s completion in order to be eligible to receive 2021 grant funds.